1. Overview

 • unrelated (for example, two unrelated couples sharing a house)

-• related and multi-generational (for example, cohabiting couple plus children and elderly parents; or married couple plus their teenage daughter and her child)
+• related and multi-generational (for example, cohabiting couple plus children and elderly parents; or married couple plus their daughter and her child)

 • related but not multi-generational (for example, cohabiting couple plus son and girlfriend; or two brothers and their partners sharing a house)